-In the 1960s, Ethiopia rebelled against ruler Addis Ababa, which has left the country without direct access to the Red Sea, hence affecting trade and growth opportunities.
+Ethiopia’s rebellion against the Addis Ababa regime in the 1960s left the country without direct access to the Red Sea, limiting its trade and growth opportunities.

-With more than 300 million people adopting Amharic as a global language, it is ranked second in the world.
-27 million people use Amharic as their first language.
+With over 300 million speakers worldwide, Amharic ranks second among Semitic languages.
+Approximately 27 million people consider Amharic as their first language.

 6) Official Working Language:

-It is used as the official language of the Federal Democratic Republic of Ethiopia, and also of various other states including the Southern Nations and the People’s Region.
+Amharic serves as the official language of the Federal Democratic Republic of Ethiopia and various other states, including the Southern Nations and the People’s Region.